 Though originally founded as an church affiliated with The Episcopal Church, growing differences in theology and focus during the first decade of the 21st Century led Epiphany to the difficult decision to leave that denomination, re-affiliate with The Anglican Church in North America and in 2012, walk away from our original property in Franklin Farm.

 Through God’s clear blessing, we quickly were able to secure a new place of worship and ministry at 13515 Dulles Technology Drive, and with the hard work of our congregation, refurbish it and prepare it to serve us for the years ahead during the summer of 2012.

 In October 2012, the Rev. Michael Guernsey joined Epiphany’s staff as our associate minister for discipleship.

 In April of 2014, Fr.
 Robin announced his decision to retire from parish ministry.
 After a discernment and interview process over the summer, the vestry called the Rev. Peter Frank, Epiphany’s senior associate rector since January of 2011, to serve as Epiphany’s third rector.
 Fr.
 Frank began his ministry on Sept.
 1, 2014.

 In September of 2015, Fr.
 Michael accepted a call as rector of Christ Church in Murrells Inlet, South Carolina.
-As Epiphany searches for its next associate rector, the Rev. Pamela Meeks is assisting Fr.
-Peter as the interim associate.
+In May of 2016, Epiphany called the Rev. Pamela Meeks to serve as Epiphany’s next associate rector.

 God continues to bless and use Epiphany for His purposes.
 We are excited to see what the future holds!